Configuring an SMTP Security Policy

 In the DKIM fieldset:

-- Optionally, enter trusted signing domains (one per line) in the Allowed DKIM domains textarea.
-Only signatures from those domains are accepted.
-Leave blank to accept signatures from any domain.
+- Optional: enter the trusted signing domains, one per line, in the Allowed DKIM domains text area.
+Conduit then accepts a signature from those domains only.
+Leave the field blank to accept a signature from any domain.

 Using the API